Waivers for Immigration Law Violations

 When a foreign national marries a U.S. citizen, he may then become eligible for permanent residency (get his or her "green card").
 If the foreign national entered the United States without permission, then that path to permanent residency is more difficult.
 He must leave the United States, apply for a visa abroad, and reenter on that new visa.
 Leaving, however, may trigger a "bar" to reentering if the person previously stayed in the United States without permission.
 If you reside in the United States unlawfully for more than 180 days but less than one year, then you may be barred from returning for three years.
 If you reside in the United States unlawfully for more than one year, then you may be barred from returning for ten years.
 These are known as the three- and ten-year bars.

-You can apply to “waive” these bars and reenter the United States as a lawful permanent resident if you have a “qualifying relative” (a U.S. citizen or lawful permanent resident spouse or parent) who will suffer “extreme hardship” if you cannot return to the United States (sometimes this is referred to as a “hardship waiver” or “601 waiver”).
+You can apply to "waive" these bars and reenter the United States as a lawful permanent resident if you have a "qualifying relative" (a U.S. citizen or lawful permanent resident spouse or parent) who will suffer "extreme hardship" if you cannot return to the United States (sometimes this is referred to as a "hardship waiver" or an "I-601 waiver" or if filing stateside a "provisional I-601A waiver").
 An approval waives the three- or ten-year bar and allows the individual to return to the United States within a few days.
 Proving that the qualifying relative will suffer extreme hardship however, is often difficult.

-**Update – New and Faster Waiver Process** For many years, the unlawful presence waivers could only be requested at a U.S. embassy or consulate abroad.
+**Stateside Provisional I-601A Waiver Process** For many years, the unlawful presence waivers could only be requested at a U.S. embassy or consulate abroad.
 If someone in the United States wants to apply to reenter, they would have to leave the United States and wait for the visa and waiver to be approved before returning.
 This process would often forces the family member to wait outside the United States for months or years while waiting for a decision on the waiver.
-Last year, USCIS announced a new process that allows people subject to the unlawful presence bar to apply for a waiver and obtain a decision from the government before leaving the United States.
+A couple of years ago USCIS began a new process that allows immediate relatives subject to the unlawful presence bar to apply for a waiver and obtain a decision from the government before leaving the United States.
 These people, once the waiver is granted, will only have to wait abroad for the visa decision, which takes a few days or weeks (rather than years).
 This new process is the I-601A Application for Provisional Unlawful Presence Waiver.

 We are excited about this process primarily because it will keep families together rather than tearing them apart.
 If you believe you or a loved one may qualify for a waiver, hiring an attorney who understands your family's concerns is key to preparing a successful application.
 To learn whether you or your loved one qualifies for a waiver, please email or call us at (866)448-2994 to schedule a case assessment with an immigration attorney with extensive waiver experience.